Liriodendron tulipifera L.

 'Contortum'

-‘Contortum’ at the Arboretum de Segrez in 1877 (Lavallee 1877) had broad, rather twisted and undulant leaves.
-At the Bicton Park Botanical Gardens in Devon, it has made a neat, domed tree.
-‘Crispum’ first described in 1869 (Koch 1869) and growing in the Sir Harold Hillier Gardens in Hampshire and the Bluebell Arboretum in Derbyshire (The Tree Register 2018), is similar if not identical.
+A plant named ‘Contortum’ at the Arboretum de Segrez in 1877 (Lavallee 1877) had broad, rather twisted and undulant leaves.
+At Bicton Park Botanical Gardens in Devon, it has made a neat, domed tree.
+‘Crispum’ first described in 1869 (Koch 1869) and growing in the Sir Harold Hillier Gardens in Hampshire and the Bluebell Arboretum in Derbyshire, UK (The Tree Register 2018) is similar if not identical.

-Michael Dirr (Dirr 2009) also describes ‘Tortuosum’, a tree supposedly with twisted branches, but says its most conspicuous feature is its contorted leaves; he believes that it is the same as ‘Contortum’.
+Michael Dirr (2009) described ‘Tortuosum’ as a tree supposedly with twisted branches, but says its most conspicuous feature is its contorted leaves; he believes it is the same as ‘Contortum’.

 'Edward Gursztyn'